Paul I of Constantinople: Biography

 He was a native of Thessalonica, a presbyter of Constantinople, and secretary to the aged bishop Alexander of Constantinople, his predecessor in the see.
 Both the city and its inhabitants suffered much during the Arian controversies.
-No sooner had Alexander breathed his last than the Arian and Orthodox parties came into open conflict.
+No sooner had Alexander died than the Arian and Orthodox parties came into open conflict.
 The Orthodox party prevailed; in 337 Paul was elected and consecrated by bishops who happened to be at Constantinople in the Church of Peace, close to what was afterwards the Hagia Sophia.

 First exile

-The Emperor Constantius II had been away during these events.
-On his return he was angry at not having been consulted.
-He summoned a synod of Arian bishops, declared Paul quite unfit for the bishopric, banished him, and transported Eusebius of Nicomedia to Constantinople.
+The Roman emperor Constantius II had been away during these events.
+On his return, he was angry at not having been consulted.
+He summoned a synod of Arian bishops, declared Paul I quite unfit for the bishopric, banished him, and transported Eusebius of Nicomedia to Constantinople.
 This is thought to have been around 339.
-Paul, seeing himself rendered useless to his flock, while Arianism reigned in the East under the protection of Constantius, took shelter in the West, in the dominions of Constans.
-He went to Rome where he met Athanasius, who also had been expelled from his see.
+Paul I, seeing himself rendered useless to his flock, while Arianism reigned in the East under the protection of Constantius II, took shelter in the West, in the dominions of Constans.
+He went to Rome where he met Patriarch Athanasius of Alexandria, who also had been expelled from his see.

-Athanasius of Alexandria was then in exile from Alexandria, Marcellus from Ancyra, and Asclepas from Gaza; with them Paul betook himself to Rome and consulted Pope Julius I, who examined their cases severally, found them all staunch to the creed of Nicaea, admitted them to communion, espoused their cause, and wrote strongly to the bishops of the East.
-Athanasius and Paul recovered their sees; the Eastern bishops replied to Pope Julius altogether declining to act on his advice.
+Athanasius of Alexandria was then in exile from Alexandria, Marcellus of Ancyra, and Asclepas from Gaza; with them, Paul I betook himself to Rome and consulted Pope Julius I, who examined their cases severally, found them all staunch to the creed of Nicaea, admitted them to communion, espoused their cause, and wrote strongly to the bishops of the East.
+Athanasius and Paul I recovered their sees; the Eastern bishops replied to Pope Julius I altogether declining to act on his advice.

 Second exile

-Paul returned to Constantinople.
-Eusebius died in 341, and Paul was reinstated as bishop.
-The Arians seized the occasion; Theognis of Nicaea, Theodorus of Heraclea, and other heterodox bishops, consecrated bishop Macedonius in the church of St. Paul; and again the city became the prey of a civil war.
+Paul I returned to Constantinople.
+Eusebius died in 341, and Paul I was reinstated as bishop.
+The Arians seized the occasion; Theognis of Nicaea, Theodorus of Heraclea, and other heterodox bishops, consecrated bishop Macedonius I of Constantinople in the church of Saint Paul; and again the city became the prey of a civil war.

-The Emperor Constantius was at Antioch when he heard of this, where he ordered Hermogenes, his general of cavalry, to see that Paul was again expelled.
+The Emperor Constantius II was at Antioch when he heard of this, where he ordered Hermogenes, his general of cavalry, to see that Paul I was again expelled.
 The people would not hear of violence being done to their bishop; they rushed upon the house where the general was, set fire to it, killed him on the spot, tied a rope round his feet, pulled him out from the burning building, and dragged him in triumph round the city.
-Constantius was not likely to pass over this rebellion against his authority.
+Constantius II was not likely to pass over this rebellion against his authority.
 He rode on horseback at full speed to Constantinople, determined to make the people suffer heavily for their revolt.
-They met him, however, on their knees with tears and entreaties, and he contented himself with depriving them of half their allowance of corn, but ordered Paul to be driven from the city.
+They met him, however, on their knees with tears and entreaties, and he contented himself with depriving them of half their allowance of corn but ordered Paul I to be driven from the city.